 For Android smartphones

-If your phone is updated to Android 4.4 KitKat or later (check Settings > About Phone to check which Android version your device is running) there are some built-in features that identify incoming calls.
+There are some built-in features that identify incoming calls on most Android phones (those that are running Android 4.4 and higher).
 Caller ID by Google will match incoming calls with Google Places listing and display that name on the call screen for you.
 Unfortunately, this is highly dependent on the company being listed in Google's business directory.

 For earlier versions of Android, your options vary somewhat by manufacturer.
 When you get a spam call, open the call log and press and hold the number you want to block.
 While you're holding, a menu will pop up letting you add that number to your contacts or block it.
 Samsung calls it "add to reject list," HTC calls it "block contact"—you get the idea.
 On LG models, you can go into system >> call >> call reject >> and then use the + to add numbers from your recent calls.